- You are viewing a Navigating Care library resource.

 - tell your doctor and pharmacist if you are allergic to axitinib, any other medications, or any of the ingredients in axitinib tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have a wound that has not healed, or if you have or have ever had bleeding problems; blood clots; high blood pressure; a heart attack; diabetes; high cholesterol levels; bleeding in the stomach or intestines; brain cancer; a pulmonary embolism (blood clot in your lung); a stroke or ministroke (TIA); or heart; liver; or thyroid disease.
+- tell your doctor if you have a wound that has not healed, or if you have or have ever had bleeding problems; blood clots; high blood pressure; a heart attack; diabetes; high cholesterol levels; bleeding in the stomach or intestines; brain cancer; a pulmonary embolism (blood clot in your lung); a stroke or ministroke (TIA); heart failure or other heart problems; liver or kidney problems; or thyroid disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or if you plan to father a child.
 If you are female, you will have to take a pregnancy test before starting treatment and use birth control to prevent pregnancy during your treatment and for 1 week after your final dose.
 If you are male, you and your female partner should use birth control during your treatment and for 1 week after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you or your partner becomes pregnant while taking axitinib, call your doctor.
 Axitinib may harm the fetus.